giacoro/MC-Ultimate-Anticheat/README.md

 Voting power will start set at 1000 (same as ELO system).
 When a player reports other player his vote intensity will determine the amount of voting power possible to win or lose.
 (Voting power isn't commerciable)
-The intensity is a percentage and it will go from 0 to 50.
+The intensity will go from 1 to 5.

-To assure the report is genuine the player will lock a percentage of points equal to the percentage of Voting power that she he can lose or win.
-The points locked are only a warranty.
+To assure the report is genuine the player will lock a percentage of points/money equal to the Voting power that she/he can lose or win.
+The points/money locked are only a warranty.
 This will assure no random reports to be made.

+The points/money that have to be locked are 10 to 50% of the total of your account.
+It depends on the intensity of the vote.

-_You win from 0 a 50% of your voting power.
+_Player you reported is a cheater-> You win from 10 a 50% of your voting power.
 Points locked will be given back.
-You lose from 0 a 50% of your voting power.
-Points locked will be lost._
+Player you reported isn't a cheater-> You lose from 10 a 50% of your voting power.
+Points/Money locked will be lost._

-No points given away.
+1) No points given away.

-Staff will recieve special staff points based on activity (equallity if they check a report and player is legit or not).
+2) Staff will recieve special staff points based on activity (equallity if they check a report and player is legit or not).

-Staffers will not be able to ban players if they didnt recieve a certain amount of reports choose from staff.
+3) Staffers will not be able to ban players if they didnt recieve a certain amount of reports choose from staff.

-Admins and owners will be able to value staff points as they like.
+4) Admins and owners will be able to value staff points as they like.

-**Specific rules if you apply screenshares**
+**Other rules**

-If a jailed person in a certain amount of time doesnt communicate with the staff will be banned automatically You can't report a player more than one time but you can report for multiple reasons.
+If a jailed person in a certain amount of time doesn't communicate with the staff will be banned automatically

+You can't report a player more than one time but you can report for multiple reasons.

 When player you reported quits the server you get back your points.